US virus testing faces new headwind: Lab supply shortages

 The World Health Organization has instructed countries to “test, test, test” to track and isolate those carrying the virus.
 But the evolving message from U.S. decision-makers acknowledges that many suspected cases will likely go untested.

-The White House's coronavirus task force has increasingly emphasized that testing should prioritize the elderly and health care workers who have symptoms of the virus.
+The White House has increasingly emphasized that testing should prioritize the elderly and health care workers who have symptoms of the virus.
+While most cases of COVID-19 are mild and tens of thousands of people have recovered, older people and those with underlying health problems are at higher risk for more serious problems, such as pneumonia.

-"It's important to remember that people without symptoms should not get tested," Vice President Mike Pence told reporters on Wednesday.
+“We don’t want everyone to go out and get a test because there’s no reason for it," President Donald Trump told reporters in a briefing Friday.
+(Two weeks ago, Trump declared “anybody who wants a test can get a test.”
+But his deputies later walked back that statement.)

+The CDC tells people to seek testing if they have certain symptoms of the flu-like illness caused by the coronavirus – fever, cough and trouble breathing – and if they have traveled recently to an outbreak area or have been in close contact with someone who is infected.
+They should first be tested for the flu and other routine infections.

+While doctors are supposed to decide who ultimately gets tested, many state labs have adjusted their guidelines depending on testing availability.

-At the same time, the Trump administration is expected to soon announce the rollout of nearly 50 community-based testing centers around the country, including drive-thru sites.
+The Trump administration is expected to soon announce the rollout of nearly 50 community-based testing centers around the country, including drive-thru sites.

 Some experts worry the introduction of convenient, mass screening will divert supplies from people with severe symptoms to those who face lower risks.